You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Did he use that method?

-It w it really was awful.
+It really was awful.

-But unfortunately uh a sort of a steady theme of all this.
+You know, not our finest hour, but unfortunately, a sort of a steady theme of all this.

 No, there you go.

-But ca I can't help but go back to say you only learned all this because you had an informant.
+But I can't help but go back to say you only learned all this because you had an informant.

-You what was your role in the trial against the blind sheikh?
+What was your role in the trial against the blind sheikh?

-Well, I was the lead prosecutor, and that uh informant turned out to be the main witness in the case, and and he was my witness, so I spent uh you know quite a bit of time uh studying what he had done and also you know, having to do the other odds and ends you do when you do a case like this, one of which was to try to get prepared in the event the blind sheikh uh decided to testify, which you know ultimately he didn't do, but uh that didn't mean that we didn't have to prepare for it.
+So I spent quite a bit of time studying what he had done and also having to do the other odds and ends you do when you do a case like this, one of which was to try to get prepared in the event the blind sheikh decided to testify, which ultimately he didn't do, but that didn't mean that we didn't have to prepare for it.

 And that was an eye-opener.